The Consensus on Human Nature

 Greeks debating human nature

-Plato and Freud’s concepts unified
+Plato and Freud’s concepts side by side

-Reason- rational, logical, and concerned with the most profound and abstract matters 🧠 Ego- operates on the reality principle, responsible for decision-making and problem-solving
+Reason- rational, logical, and concerned with the most profound and abstract matters🧠Ego- operates on the reality principle, responsible for decision-making and problem-solving

-Spirit- associated with emotions, passions, and desires related to social standing and honor ❤️ Superego- moral part of the psyche, internalizes societal rules, moral standards, and values
+Spirit- associated with emotions, passions, and desires related to social standing and honor❤️Superego- moral part of the psyche, internalizes societal rules, moral standards, and values

-Appetite- all the primal, fundamental drives such as hunger, thirst, sexual desire, and other bodily urges 💪 Id- instinctual part of the mind, operates on the pleasure principle, seeking immediate satisfaction of basic drives
+Appetite- all the primal, fundamental drives such as hunger, thirst, sexual desire, and other bodily urges💪Id- instinctual part of the mind, operates on the pleasure principle, seeking immediate satisfaction of basic drives

 Freud talked in great depth about his theory of the conscious and unconscious mind.
 He suggested that a significant portion of our mental processes occurs outside of our conscious awareness.
 Freud thought that the unconscious mind contains repressed thoughts, memories, desires, and unresolved conflicts that influence our thoughts, emotions, and behaviors.